valogonor/valogonor.github.io/_posts/2025-06-10-moving-excel-data-to-bigquery-at-scale.md

 ---
-title: Moving Excel Data to BigQuery at Scale: An End-to-End ETL Project
+title: Moving Excel Data to BigQuery at Scale
 ---

+# An End-to-End ETL Project

 ## Introduction